baddda/tinygo-hd44780-issue/README.md

-Ticket for reporting a bug in https://github.com/tinygo-org/drivers with Arduino Uno and hd44780 display.
+Ticket for reporting a bug with tiny go, Arduino Uno and hd44780 display.

+Compiled and run with
+tinygo flash -target=arduino -monitor -baudrate=9600